 |Beginning of time||Start of first event|

-You can specify an exact time to snap to in the Explorer time windows, such as 12:12:42.
+You can specify an exact time to snap to in the Explorer time windows, for example by typing 12:12:42 exactly in the time field.
 If you do not specify a custom snap time, the following defaults are used.

 |Time interval||Snap default|